vapoursynth/vapoursynth/doc/plugins/rgvs.rst

    RemoveGrain is a spatial denoising filter.

-   Modes 0-4, 11, 12, 19, and 20 are implemented.
-Different modes can be
-   specified for each plane.
+   Modes 0-24 are implemented.
+Different modes can be specified for each plane.
 If there are fewer modes than planes, the last mode specified will be used for the remaining planes.